zara74a/github-tutorial/README.md

 # github-tutorial
-hey! this is for titorial purpose.|
+hey! this is for tutorial purpose.|